george24601/notes/devOps/network/tcp.md

 * LISTENING: listen to connection request from remote TCP port server has to open a socket and listen to it - status to LISTEN
 * SYN-SENT: client side, after SYN is sent, if good, it becomes ESTABLISHED, normally SYN-SENT should be quick
 * SYN-RCVD: server side, after ACK+SYN is sent, similar to SYN-SENT, should be very quick to change to ESTABLISHED.
 Note if you have many SYN-RCVD, maybe a sign of SYN flood DDoS
 * CLOSE_WAIT: server side, when client disconnects and sends FIN.
-If server side doesn't not receive the FIN, it will remain established
+If server side doesn't not receive the FIN, it will remain established.
+Needed so that client can ACK all on-the-fly but after FIN data
 * FIN-WAIT-1: active close side, after FIN is sent
 * FIN-WAIT-2: after the active close side receives ACK

+On server receiving SYN, needs to ACK + SYN back to the client to ensure the new connection is not some stale packet.
+Client set will SEQ NO  = ISN + 1, normally ISN is randomized by time clock + 32 bit counter - a lot of ISN gen details